vgrem/phpSPO/README.md

 ﻿### About
-The library provides a Office 365 REST client for PHP applications.
+The library provides a Office 365 Library for PHP.
 It allows to performs CRUD operations against Office 365 resources via an REST/OData based API.

 #### The list of supported Office 365 REST APIs: